Tencent/HaploVLM/README.md

     author={Yang, Rui and Song, Lin and Xiao, Yicheng and Huang, Runhui and Ge, Yixiao and Shan, Ying and Zhao, Hengshuang}, journal={arXiv preprint arXiv:2503.14694},
     year={2025}
 }
+@article{xiao2025haploomni,
+  title={Haploomni: Unified single transformer for multimodal video understanding and generation}, author={Xiao, Yicheng and Song, Lin and Yang, Rui and Cheng, Cheng and Xu, Zunnan and Zhang, Zhaoyang and Ge, Yixiao and Li, Xiu and Shan, Ying}, journal={arXiv preprint arXiv:2506.02975}, year={2025}
+}
 ```